 Calcutta Auctions Reward Advanced Handicapping

 Another advantage to Calcutta betting auctions is they reward those who are able to handicap more esoteric outcomes than their peers.
 As we mentioned, the BTP NFL Calcutta had 20% of the prize pool dedicated to prop bets.
-You can’t use the market lines at Pinnacle or Circa to devise a projection of winning those props.
+You can’t use the market lines at Bookmaker or Circa to devise a projection of winning those props.

 You’ll need to do your own handicapping to estimate the value.
 If you have a competitor who thinks the value in those props is completely random you’ll have a different projection of value than they do.
 That, in turn, leads to betting opportunities.
 It also helps inflate plus-EV money into the general pot size.